ejovo13/fmdt_python_clean/docs/iz_one_and_only.md

     ```

-We can print information about which videos from our [database](./explanation/video_database.md) are found locally after
-configuration with the function `local_info()`:
+Print information about our local database configuration with the function `local_info()`:

 === "code"
     ```